 Students are assessed in the areas of :

 - Speaking and Listening

 We believe the study of Mathematics is fundamental in ensuring that students are provided with the necessary skills to actively and capably participate in society.
-Mathematics at St Francis of Assisi provides students with the essential skills and knowledge in Number and Algebra, Measurement and Geometry and Statistics and Probability.
+Mathematics at St Francis of Assisi provides students with the essential skills and knowledge in Number & Algebra, Measurement & Geometry and Statistics & Probability.
 Our Mathematics program is aligned with the Victorian Curriculum documentation.

 Mathematics aims to ensure that students:

 - are confident, creative users and communicators of mathematics.

 - are able to confidently access knowledge of basic mathematical facts and concepts.

 - are able to investigate, analyse, represent and interpret situations in their personal and work lives.